What if I only visit the UK?

 If you have been resident in any one of the previous three tax years, then visits in excess of 15 days (rather than 45) would also require you to determine your residence by considering the other parts of the SRT.
 Please be aware that your earlier presence in the UK may affect your UK tax position in other ways too (for example by counting towards the ‘90 day’ tie in the sufficient ties test).

 Certain classes of non-resident are eligible to claim UK personal allowances.
 These include EEA nationals and those where allowances are provided by the terms of a double tax agreement.

 There is more information about the personal allowances and non-residents in part 8 of HM Revenue & Customs’ (HMRC) guidance booklet RDR1, which you can find on the GOV.UK website.

-If an individual arrives in the UK only as a transit passenger, leaves the UK the next day, and between arrival and departure the individual does not engage in activities unrelated to simply passing through the UK en-route to another country (such as engaging in social meetings, carrying out employment duties etc.) – he will be a ‘transit passenger’ and his presence in the UK at midnight will not count towards his UK residence day count.
+If an individual arrives in the UK only in transit, leaves the UK the next day, and between arrival and departure the individual does not engage in activities unrelated to simply passing through the UK en-route to another country (such as engaging in social meetings, carrying out employment duties, etc.) – he will be a ‘transit passenger’ and his presence in the UK at midnight will not count towards his days ‘spent’ in the UK.

 This transit exception will most commonly apply to travellers who change flights in the UK where the incoming and outgoing flights straddle midnight.

 There is detailed guidance, including examples, on the GOV.UK website.